DPDK/dpdk/doc/guides/nics/pcap_ring.rst

 Using the Drivers from the EAL Command Line
 -------------------------------------------

-For ease of use, the DPDK EAL also has been extended to allow pseudo-ethernet devices, using one or more of these drivers, to be created at application startup time during EAL initialization.
+For ease of use, the DPDK EAL also has been extended to allow pseudo-Ethernet devices, using one or more of these drivers, to be created at application startup time during EAL initialization.